Divoww/primetrade.ai/README.md

 - Drawdown is computed using cumulative PnL and rolling peak.
 - Leverage is proxied using trade size and PnL volatility.
 - All metrics are calculated at daily and trader levels.

+NOTE - historical_data.csv could not be loaded due to large file size